RoryHemmings/CAN-spy/docs/report.md

 * Future of wireless (eg. use lora instead of wifi)
 * More configuration for scripts
 * More hardware interfaces
-  * Keep atleast 2 canh and canl lines exposed
+  * Keep atleast 2 sets of canh and canl lines exposed
   * Add OBD-II connector as this is the most common domain
 * PCB for better form factor

-Repl Environment for lower command and control latency.
+* Repl Environment for lower command and control latency.
 Used separate programs due to time constraints and for an MVP.

 # 6. References